noahmazer/websiteV2/content/blog/Cardenal-Iroquois.md

 the poet Hiawatha was saddened.
 He collected shells on the coast
 and threaded them in three rows to show his sadness.
-And lit his fire and said:
+And lighting his fire said:
 "When someone is saddened
 "as I am now
 "I will console him with these shell strings...
 (Deganawida drew close to Hiawatha's smoke)
-...the sacred rows of shells shall be words
+"...the sacred rows of shells shall be words
-and these words which are in my hands
+"and these words which are in my hands
-shall be true
+"shall be true
 He drew near and took up Hiawatha's shells
 and joined them with others
 and in this way